 Location: Seattle, Washington

-Industry impact: The IoTAS platform requires no internet connection to protect IoT-enabled autotech devices.
-Instead, it connects to all trusted devices with identity management technology that's reportedly 4 to 8 times more efficient than the current industry standard.
+The IoTAS platform requires no internet connection to protect IoT-enabled autotech devices.
+Instead, it connects to all trusted devices with identity management technology that requires around 40 percent less bandwidth than BLE and TLS.

 Location: Sunnyvale, California

 Intertrust makes products that help personalize drivers’ cybersecurity needs and overall experience.
 Some of the company’s products include tools that protect a vehicle’s infotainment center, prevent unauthorized entry and stop the gathering of personal data.